-🧗 OIJ (#16) A Guide to Evaluating Capital Structures ft. $PLCE
+🧗 Capital Structures Explained ft. $PLCE

-A full guide on how to evaluate the capital structure of a company
+OIJ (#16) A full guide on how to evaluate the capital structure of a company

 My dear fellow Hermits 👋